 Welcome to the truck stop

 I arrived at the Hampton Inn at sunset.
-The sky was ablaze with ribbons of orange, gold and red.
-I watched the colors fade behind the hotel; when the last drop of red drained from the black stage of night, I walked into the hotel and checked it.
+The sky was ablaze with ribbons of orange, gold, and red.
+I watched the colors fade behind the hotel; when the last drop of red drained from the black stage of the night, I walked into the hotel and checked it.

 It must be said: no one tries harder to please their customers than the Kuttawa/Eddyville Hampton Inn.
 It was Memorial Day Weekend.
 You would be hard-pressed to find a hotel more patriotic than the Kuttawa/Eddyville Hampton Inn.
-Their staff were uniformed in red, white & blue; a variety of patriotic flair pinned & clipped to their torsos and heads.
+Their staff was uninformed in red, white & blue; a variety of patriotic flair pinned & clipped to their torsos and heads.
 The hotel lobby was festooned with red, white & blue decorations… It was amazing.
 U.S. Flag key chains were free at the counter.
-The staff were all pleasant and helpful.
-Free breakfast in the lobby everyday, including a waffle maker.
+The staff was pleasant and helpful.
+Free breakfast in the lobby every day, including a waffle maker.
 Free lemonade and treats throughout the day; come back from a long day of outdoor adventure — a cold glass of lemonade is waiting for you.
 Free toothbrushes!
 Forget to pack your toothbrush — they have you covered.
 Clean rooms with refrigerators and wi-fi.

 And “did you fall in love with the lady who sold barbecued meats?”
 Sadly, no. If I did, I would still be in Kentucky.